-- The disabled child cannot receive educational benefit from a general education class: - Any marginal benefit from including a student in general education is significantly outweighed by benefits that feasibly could be obtained only in a separate instructional setting; or - The disabled child is a disruptive force in the general education environment.
+- The disabled child cannot receive educational benefit from a general education class; - Any marginal benefit from including a student in general education is significantly outweighed by benefits that feasibly could be obtained only in a separate instructional setting; or - The disabled child is a disruptive force in the general education environment.

-As discussed in Rowley, educational benefits that can be obtained by one student may differ dramatically from those obtained by another student, depending on the needs that are present in each student.
-458 U.S. at 202.
+Endrew F. did not alter these principles.
+Moreover, Endrew F. and Rowley expressly recognize that educational benefits that can be obtained by one student may differ dramatically from those obtained by another student, depending on the needs that are present in each student.
+Endrew F., 137 S. Ct. at 996; Rowley, 458 U.S. at 202.